rentpath/mini_autobot/README.md

 different page (either by `get()`ing a new URL or by interacting with an element), and then try to perform actions against the aforementioned element on the page.

+## TODO

+- [ ] Don't let minitest pride override -p of parallel from mini_autobot
+- [ ] Tests take a while to start, inspect and fix